RomrerioPrevious/MandarineIDE/README.md

 ### Tokens

-Tokens is ...
+Tokens is parts of python code.

 #### Token

-Token is ...
+A token is a class that stores python words

 ```python
 @dataclass